mennylevinski/advanced_net_scanner/README.md

 # Advanced Network Scanner

 A cross-platform, lightweight, open-source Python tool designed to discover devices on your local IPv4 network.
 Built for ethical diagnostics, security awareness, and administrative auditing.
-Suitable for both personal and organizational use.
+Suitable for personal and organizational use.

 ---